mstobb/simple_KFHL_dash_app/README.md

 [Install]
 WantedBy = multi-user.target
 ```
-Again, be sure to replace the username with YOUR username.
+Be sure to replace the username with YOUR username.

 12. Start the process: